 915 Elm St., Perrysburg

-This pool is open June through August, Sunday through Saturday, 1pm-8:30pm.
+This pool is open Saturday, May 25 through Sunday, August 11, with operation hours Sunday through Saturday, 1pm-8:30pm.
 Admission is $12 for non-residents aged 6 and up, payable by cash or credit card.
 All children ages 5 and under, regardless of residency, get free admission.
 Residents of Perrysburg or the Perrysburg City School District are eligible to purchase a season pass.
-The pool restricts the number of passes sold until after the swim team championship meet in mid-July, after which the fee is half-price.
+The pool restricts the number of passes sold until after the swim team championship meets in mid-July, after which the fee is half-price.
 Need more info?
-Call 419-872-7966 or visit the websiteci.perrysburg.oh.us.
+Call 419-872-7966 or visit ci.perrysburg.oh.us.

 236 Walnut Ave., Lakeside

 Need a change of pace driving home from Cedar Point?
 The historic gated community of Lakeside, Ohio, has several options for adults and kids that love the water.
 A day or season pass gets you access to Lakeside’s 700-foot dock stretching into Lake Erie.
 A sandy beach area is available for sunbathing, wading and swimming, provided lifeguards are on duty.
 Swimming lessons can be purchased for all ages on weekdays.
 Lakeside also features a Splash Park and a children’s pool with a safety fence, bench seating and a zero-depth entry pool.
-An adult day pass is $22.75, and admission is free for kids aged 12 and under.
+An adult day pass is $24.50, and admission is free for kids aged 12 and under and adults 90 or older.
+Several other passes, such as partial or seasonal, are available for purchase.
 Visit the website at lakesideohio.com or call 419-798-4461 for more information.

 Maumee Bay State Park